IMPORTANT NOTICE FOR CONCESSIONARY PASSHOLDERS

 Telephone: 01443 425001

 You will need to book an appointment with an advisor at one of the Council’s One4aLL Centres.
 This can be done ahead either on the Council's website, or by telephone on 01443 425005.

-One4aLL Centres deal with face to face queries only (please do not send any correspondence).
-Opening times are Monday to Friday 8.30am - 5.00pm (unless otherwise stated) and are located at:
+One4aLL Centres deal with face to face queries only (please do not send any correspondence) and are located at:

 Aberdare – Rock Grounds, High Street, Aberdare CF44 7AE (Opening times Monday to Friday 9.00am - 3.30pm)